VagelisKalimeris/PARALLEL_STTC/README.md

 ## *EXECUTION INSTRUCTIONS*

+Run:

     ./sttc <size_of_control_group> <size_of_Dt> <name_of_dataset>

-For example, if Dt is 3, control group has size 500, and dataset is M696, then run:
+For example, if Dt is 3, control group has size 500, and the dataset name is M696, then run:

     ./sttc 500 3 M696